 1. Perform market research

-Market research will enable you to understand customer needs and develop products to meet current demand or close a market gap.
+Effective market research will enable you to understand customer needs and develop products to meet current demand or close a market gap.

 It is an opportunity to collect information about potential clients within your niche.